Mastering Plaster Techniques: Elevate Your Abstract Digital Art

 - Layering: Apply multiple layers of plaster for depth and complexity.

-Experiment with different tools to find your style.
-Timing is crucial when working with plaster.
+Remember, timing is crucial when working with physical plaster.
 Different effects can be achieved at various stages of drying.
+In digital art, you have more flexibility to adjust and refine.

 Enhancing Your Artistic Reach with Plaster